AshishA26/LidarScanner3D/README.md

 - Remember to rename the `.sav` file to `ScanDataSave.sav`
 - The file goes in `.\LidarScanner3D\LidarScannerUE4\Saved\SaveGames`

-When trying to load a previously saved scan into the comipled `LidarScanner.exe`:
+When trying to load a previously saved scan into the compiled `LidarScanner.exe`:
 - Go to `.\LidarScannerUE4Compiled\LidarScanner\Saved\SaveGames` and find `ScanDataSave.sav`
     - Note: This file has the point cloud data
 - If wanted, copy or move it out into a different folder to keep for later and can rename it to something like `room.sav`